 But bear in mind no single shoe is likely to meet all your needs.
 Having two or more pairs on the go at a time is a good way to vary the stresses of footstrike.
 You could have a pair for off-road and one for road, or one for heavy mileage and a lightweight pair for speedwork and shorter races, for example.

 10 Listen to your body

 If you have pain that causes a change in your running technique, lingers more than a day or two, or goes away between runs but comes back every time you run, or immediately after, you need to take a couple of days off running (maintain pain-free cross-training).
-Keep the sore area gently mobile and use ice to help to reduce any inflammation.
+Keep the sore area gently mobile and use ice to help reduce any inflammation.